 Cooperative Learning – More Than Group Work

 Did you know that there’s a difference between cooperative learning and group work?
-You might have thought those two terms were synonymous, but they’re not.
-Let me show you how they are worlds apart.
+The terms are often used interchangeably, but they are worlds apart!

-Does this scenario sound familiar?
-The teacher assigns a group project, outlines the task, and gives a deadline for completion.
-Students are expected to work together and participate equally, but we all know what happens.
-The self-appointed leader takes over, makes all the decisions, and does most of the work.
-Other team members may contribute, but some do nothing or even become a distraction to the real work.
-When the final project is turned in, everyone gets the same grade no matter what they contributed to the project.
+The best way to see the difference is analyze what happens in a typical team project scenario.
+Students are divided into groups and asked to complete a project together.
+The teacher outlines the task, gives a deadline for completion, and provides time to complete the project.
+Students are expected to contribute to the project equally, but that seldom happens.
+Instead, the self-appointed leader takes over, makes all the decisions, and does most of the work.
+Other team members may contribute, but some do nothing, and others become a distraction to the real work.
+When the project is completed and turned in, everyone receives the same grade.

-But what I just described is NOT cooperative learning.
+Many would describe that scenario as a cooperative learning lesson, but it’s not.
 It’s nothing more than unstructured group work, and there’s nothing research-based about it.
-No wonder it still gets a bad rap from some educators!
+No wonder it gets a bad rap from some educators!

 Easy Cooperative Learning Discussion Strategies

 Introducing accountability and rules of equal participation can be as easy as changing to a new team discussion format.
-Remember the scenario I mentioned above in which one person on the team does all the work?
+Think back to the group project scenario in which one person on the team does all the work.
 The same thing often happens in a team discussion when a teacher asks students to “talk it over with your team.”
 The assertive students dominate the discussion and the shy ones never have an opportunity to talk.
 To equalize participation in team discussions, try one of these strategies:

 Another tip for effective discussions is to create question task cards to keep the discussion focused and moving along.
 Stack the cards face down in the middle of the team.
 The discussion leader flips over the top card, reads the question, and opens the topic for discussion.